solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 - Simplify the problem to variables and equations.
 - That's all.

+Anyways, the key to solve these problems, is to **HAVE STRONG SENSE OF 3D SHAPES.**

 ## Volumes of solids of known cross-section

 ### Example